bellewills/Global-Perspectives-Blog/content/blog/group-meetings.md

 ---
 external: false
-title: "Group Meeting Notes #1" #<--- replace the title for each presentation
+title: "Group Meeting: Notes #1" #<--- replace the title for each presentation
 date: 2022-11-02 #<--- replace the date

 # For each group meeting, complete the sections below.